Escape-Technologies/mookme/packages/docs/references/README.md

 Skip the selection of hooks to run based on git-staged files, and run hooks of every package for this type

+- `--from` (optional)

+Starting git reference used to evaluate hooks to run.
+If set, `to` has to be set as well, otherwise this option is ignored.

+- `--to` (optional)

+Ending git reference used to evaluate hooks to run.
+If set, `from` has to be set as well, otherwise this option is ignored.

 ## `mookme inspect`

 Manually test wich packages are discovered and assess if your hooks are properly configured.